toji/toji.dev/webxr-scene-optimization/index.md

 So you fire that up on a desktop and it probably works well!
 Maybe you have a PC VR headset and give that a try and it's working well too!
 Hooray!

 Then you try it on your target device.
 (I'm gonna use an Oculus Go just to really hammer the point home.
-It's a good device with nice WebXR support built in but a realtively weak processor.)
+It's a good device with nice WebXR support built in but a relatively weak processor.)
 And you notice that it's taking a long time to load, even on your local network.
 And when it finally does load, you click the VR button and...

 ![Oh No.](./media/bad-vr.gif)